timotheeg/NESTrisStatsUI/docs/stats.md

 Bag 2: I S Z J O L T
 ````

 In contrast, Classic NES tetris doesn't use bag randomization.
-Because of that, a drought may have arbitrary length, and be extremely difficult for a player to handle.
-To contrast with modern tetrises, a player is considered in a drought in NES Classic Tetris whenever there is a sequence 13-long or more, where a given piece does not come.
+Because of that, a drought may have arbitrary length, and be difficult for a player to handle.
+To contrast with modern tetrises, a player is considered in a drought in NES Classic Tetris whenever there is a sequence **13-long** or more, where a given piece does not come.

-Traditionnaly, in CLassic tetris players, viewers, and commentators have been focusing on the I piece droughts.
-Considered the most important, because Tetrises can only be achieved with I pieces.
+Traditionnaly, Classic Tetris players, viewers, and commentators have been focusing on the I piece droughts, considered the most important because Tetrises can only be achieved with I pieces.
 This Stats UI however shows droughts for all pieces!

 ## Color-coding